Temporal Stream Logic: Synthesis beyond the Bools: TSL Synthesis

-For example, instead of creating an Android music player app, we could target an FRP web interface~\cite{Reflex}, to create an online music player, or an embedded FRP library~\cite{helbling2016juniper}, that allows us to directly instantiate the player on a computationally more restricted device.
-By using the strong core of CCA, we even can go down the whole chain and directly implement the player in hardware, which is for example possible via the Haskell Clash compiler~\cite{clash2015}.
+In the last step, the synthesized FRP program is compiled into an executable, using the provided function and predicate implementations.
+This step is not fixed to a single compiler implementation, but in fact can use any FRP compiler (or library) that supports a language abstraction at least as expressive as CCA.
+For example, instead of creating an Android music player app, we could target an FRP web interface~\cite{Reflex} to create an online music player, or an embedded FRP library~\cite{helbling2016juniper} that allows us to directly instantiate the player on a computationally more restricted device.
+By using the strong core of CCA, we even can go down the whole chain and directly implement the player in hardware, which is for example possible with the C$ \lambda $aSH compiler~\cite{clash2015}.
 Note that we still need to give separate implementations for the functions and predicates for each target.
 However, our specification and the synthesized CFM always stay the same.